 Old rugs can turn into garden paths; glass jars can be used for canning food, while in glass bottles you can preserve home-made vegetable and fruit juices – just look for interesting recipes in your cookbook.

-The next step is giving your home a nice clean-up – start from top to bottom, washing curtains, carpets and upholstery, cleaning windows, vacuuming and mopping floors.
+The next essential step is to thoroughly clean your home, beginning from the top and working your way down.
+This means washing curtains and carpets, and it’s equally important to remember to include upholstery cleaning Canberra to do cleaning for your furniture.
+Eco Clean Solutions offers top-quality upholstery cleaning services.
 Clean the closets and the bookshelves, and don’t forget that dust covers all surfaces, including tables, chairs, desks, fireplaces and décor items.

 Once your home is sparkling clean, consider how to repurpose all the stuff that’s left to refresh the décor.
 Paint and decorate with beads and glitter old drinking glasses and you’ll have brand new vases.